datacarpentry/spreadsheets-socialsci/_episodes/01-creating-tables.md

 ## The simple guidelines

+The following guidelines offer advice on how to keep spreadsheets as simple as possible:

 1. One table per spreadsheet (or one per spreadsheet tab) at most
 2. Start in cell A1
 3. First row is for column names